 - For long-term storage, biltong can be frozen.
 This is obviously the safest option, but in our view, we do think that long-term freezing changes the taste profile.
 That being said, freezing biltong is the only option to maintain the initial ‘wetness’ (moisture contend) of the biltong.
 This is due to the fact that the water molecules are frozen and cannot escape from the biltong.
 Note: prevent freezer burn by wrapping the whole slab of biltong in newspaper or something similar.

 - Biltong could also be vacuum packed, but again in our view it changes the taste profile.

-- In South Africa the term "Biltong storage" is an oxymoron - because biltong is basically never stored, it is IMMEDIATELY consumed!
+- The term "Biltong storage" is an oxymoron - because biltong is basically never stored, it is IMMEDIATELY consumed!

 Nutritional facts table for biltong